kartoza/rir-dashboard/sphinx/source/pages/tutorial/user_tutorial.md

 You can make the slide horizontal by clicking the map button at the bottom right of the map canvas.

+## Time laps

-Finally there is a time laps bar that can show changes in data over time.
+There is a time laps bar that can show changes in data over time.
 A great example of this is the internal displacement of people.
 Lets turn of the child protection indicators and activate the IDP layer for departures.
 You can see where indicators are selected because the tab heading will be bolded.

 ![image](https://user-images.githubusercontent.com/77841514/163174875-c25800a3-97b5-4bf8-ba3e-f490156cf72b.png)